Elfahdii/ROADPULSE-FULLSTACK/README.md

 React/Vite + FastAPI RoadPulse MVP for road-damage detection, automatic GPS road identification, roughness estimation and Road Health scoring.

+My project is called RoadPulse.
+The problem I wanted to address is that inspecting roads manually takes time, and defects can be missed or recorded inconsistently.
+RoadPulse allows a user to upload or record a road video.
+The system analyzes one frame per second, detects cracks and potholes, identifies the road location when GPS data is available, and gives the road a health score.
+The results are presented on a dashboard with road rankings, a map, defect evidence, history, and downloadable reports.

 ## What is implemented

 - Professional dark React dashboard with sidebar navigation inspired by a municipal operations console.